Clemson vs. Duke: Odds, spread, over/under - September 4

 Clemson vs. Duke: Odds, spread, over/under and other Vegas lines - September 4

-The No. 9 Clemson Tigers (0-0) will face off against the Duke Blue Devils (0-0) in a matchup of ACC teams on Monday, September 4, 2023 at Brooks Field at Wallace Wade Stadium.
-The Blue Devils are currently an underdog by 13 points.
-An over/under of 55.5 points has been set for the outing.
+The No. 9 Clemson Tigers (0-0) will play their ACC-rival, the Duke Blue Devils (0-0) in a matchup on Monday, September 4, 2023 at Brooks Field at Wallace Wade Stadium.
+The Tigers are heavily favored in this contest, with the line sitting at 13 points.
+The over/under is set at 55.5 in the outing.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Clemson vs. Duke matchup in this article.
+In this article, you can take a look at odds and spreads for the Clemson vs. Duke matchup across multiple sportsbooks.

 Clemson vs. Duke Game Info